JulienOrain/documentation/docs/index.md

 <SectionList
     title="Reference"
     categoryName="reference"
-    description="Technical description of how the Reliably API works, as well as a full documentation for the CLI." link="/reference/"
+    description="Explanations of Reliably's Entity structures, as well as a full documentation for the CLI." link="/reference/"
     :list="data.reference.links"
 />